PSA Sabre Receiver Sets: Enhanced AR-15 and IC 6mm ARC

 Bottom Line

-The Sabre Enhanced Receiver Set is PSA monetizing the parts of the Mixtape builds that customers actually wanted to take home: a billet receiver pair with ambi bolt controls, a threaded set screw, an integrated trigger guard, and a finish that matches across the upper and lower.
+The Sabre Enhanced Receiver Set is PSA monetizing the parts of the Mixtape builds that customers actually wanted to take home: a forged receiver pair with ambi bolt controls, a threaded set screw, an integrated trigger guard, and a finish that matches across the upper and lower.
 None of those features is novel in isolation; what is new is finding all four in one matched set at PSA price points.

 Without pricing in hand, the buy case is conditional.
 If PSA lands the set in the $300-$400 range, this is the new default recommendation for builders who would otherwise grab an Aero M4E1 Enhanced set and add aftermarket ambi controls.
 If it lands closer to $500, the value proposition narrows and the competition includes the Radian AX556.
 The launch giveaway runs through Friday, June 5, 2026; comment “SABRE ENHANCE” on PSA's YouTube and Instagram launch posts to enter, then check the catalog or our AR-15 lower receivers guide for current alternatives in the meantime.